 - a.
-Vertical (altitude) accuracy is less than horizontal accuracy because of the shallower angles of the position lines needed for an altitude fix, and GPS altitude errors are generally about twice those for horizontal position.
+Vertical (altitude) figures using GPS in IGC files are with respect to the surface of the WGS84 Ellipsoid.
+GPS altitude accuracy is less than horizontal accuracy because of the shallower angles of the position lines needed for an altitude fix, and GPS altitude errors are generally about twice those for horizontal position.
 GFAC tests have also shown that it is possible to have accurate fixes in lat/long, but poor accuracy in GPS altitude, an obvious GPS altitude anomaly, or even complete altitude unlock.
 These are indicated in an IGC file either by a zero GPS altitude figure, or an obvious "spike" in GPS altitude, when lat/long positions continue to show a smooth track. - b.
 FRs have an internal clock powered by a small sustainer battery inside the FR that maintains continuous date and time even when the FR is switched off.
 The internal clock also gives accurate time in .igc files when the FR is operating in pure pressure altitude mode if there is a failure to receive or process GPS data. - c.
 GNSS systems have very accurate digital clocks so that the time differences between signals from different satellites can be used to calculate position on the surface of the earth.